YuantianDing/Synthphonia/docs/artifact.md

 ### Basic Usage

 `test.py` is a configuration and a script to run/export/view the primary results from the paper.
 To run all the test, simply run `./test.py run all`, the result will be generated under `result` directory.
 This command can be interrupted at any time.
 It will continue working on the test based on files in `result` directory.
+The full test need one and a half days to finish, for faster test, you may replace `result` with `result_ref` and delete only the benchmarks you want to rerun (e.g. only run flashfill++ and synthphonia two solvers).
+Refer to [Further configure test cases](#further-configure-test-cases) section for more customization.

 `test.py status` will provide the current status of `result` directory.